-PS10.
+PS9.
 Admissions Criteria

-Qualification(s) Require this Programme: ed for Entry to Details: Level 2: - Key Skills requirement Level Diploma: / Higher Minimum of 5 GCSEs at Grade C and/or or 4 including Maths and English. - GCSEs required at Gra above: de C or Level 3: at least one of the following: - AS/A Levels Minimum of 64 UCAS points - Advanced Level Diplor na: Two A Levels at C grade, or - BTEC National Certific ate/Diploma: equivalent, but subject to - VDA: AGNVQ, AVCE, A NVS: interview. - Access to HE or Year 0 provision: When English is not the first - International Baccalau reate: When English is not the first language of the applicant they will - Irish / Scottish Highers Highers: s / Advanced need to achieve 6.5 in the IELTS examination.
-Work Experience: Considered on individual merit Other HE qualifications standard awards or exp Considered on individual merit
+Qualification(s) Required for Entry to this Programme: Details: Level 2: - Key Skills requirement / Higher Level Diploma: Minimum of 5 GCSEs at Grade C and/or or 4 including Maths and English. - GCSEs required at Grade C or above: Level 3: at least one of the following: - AS/A Levels Minimum of 64 UCAS points Advanced Level Diploma:BTEC National Certificate/Diploma: Two A Levels at C grade, or equivalent, but subject to - VDA: AGNVQ, AVCE, AVS: interview.
+Access to HE or Year 0 provision: International Baccalaureate: Irish / Scottish Highers / Advanced When English is not the first language of the applicant they will need to achieve 6.5 in the IELTS Highers: examination.
+Work Experience: Considered on individual merit Other HE qualifications / non- standard awards or experiences: Considered on individual merit APEL / APCL 5 possibilities: APL will be considered for all modules on the programme under the appropriate University of Plymouth Regulations.